Continual Learning of Natural Language Processing Tasks: A Survey: Settings and Learning Modes of CL

-\textbf{(4) Domain-incremental learning (DIL)}.
-DIL assumes the class labels are the same across all tasks (from different domains)~\cite{Ven2019Three}.
-A single head is used in the model.
-Generation tasks fit the DIL setting as the LM head has the same number of ``classes'' (vocabulary tokens).
-In testing, task-id is also provided.

-\textbf{(5) Domain-incremental learning without task-id in testing (DILw).} DILw differs from DIL in that no task-id is provided in testing.
-Like CIL, DIL and DILw are for supervised task learning.
+A typical CIL approach uses a \textit{single-head} configuration to cover all classes.
+CIL is more difficult than TIL and DIL because it has an additional challenge (apart from CF and KT).
+It is called \textbf{\textit{inter-task class separation}} (ICS), which is identified recently in \cite{kim2022theoretical}.
+ICS means that when learning a new task, since the system does not see the data of the previous tasks, it cannot establish decision boundaries between the classes in the current task and the classes in previous tasks.
+Given that at test time no task-ID is given, CIL accuracy is often much lower than that of TIL or DIL.
+We will discuss how this problem may be solved in Sec.~\ref{sec.appro_ts}.

-In existing machine learning (ML) and computer vision (CV) research, almost only TIL and CIL are studied.
+\textbf{Focus of NLP.} In ML and CV research, almost only TIL and CIL are studied.
 However, in NLP, all settings have been used due to NLP's rich types of tasks.
-Furthermore, CL research in ML and CV mainly focuses on overcoming CF. In NLP, KT is also extremely important.
-That is because (1) in text, words and phrases in different tasks or domains normally have the same meaning and (2) many NLP tasks are similar and have common knowledge, e.g., different information extraction tasks and different sentiment classification tasks (Table~\ref{tbl:example} shows some examples in aspect sentiment classification~\cite{ke2021Classic}).
-In practice, dealing with CF alone leads to lower performance, which is often not acceptable in applications.
-Only if both CF and KT are handled can CL become practically useful.
-Several techniques have achieved improved performance compared to training each task separately~\cite{ke2021achieving,ke2021adapting,ke2021Classic,DBLP:conf/kdd/0001PLCQZHCL021}.
+Further, CL research in ML and CV mainly focuses on overcoming CF. In NLP, bi-directional KT is also extremely important.
+That is because (1) in text, words and phrases in different tasks or domains normally have the same meaning and (2) many NLP tasks are similar and have shared knowledge, e.g., different information extraction tasks and different sentiment classification tasks.